Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: Monte Carlo

-For $\rho=0.5$ the conservative Lasso is still more precise than the Lasso but now it is also considerably less size distorted than the Lasso and has a power which is around 20\%-points higher than the one of the Lasso.
-This is a considerable improvement which can also be found in the coverage probability for the zero parameter.
-When $\rho=0.9$ the conservative Lasso again remains the most precise estimator with superior size and power properties.
-However, as in Experiment 1, for none of the procedures the $\chi^2$-test has good power properties.
-The conservative Lasso has much better coverage rate, being up to ten percentage points larger for the zero parameter.
+Table \ref{E2a} contains the results for Experiment 2a) in which the number of variables is slightly larger than the sample size.
+For $\rho=0.5$ both versions of the conservative Lasso are more precise than the Lasso, have less size distortion and higher power.
+This is the case in particular for the variant of the conservative Lasso with indicator function weights.
+The coverage probability for the zero parameter is also higher.
+The procedure of \cite{javanmard2013confidence} is rather size distorted.
+When $\rho=0.9$ the power of the $\chi^2$-test decreases for all Lasso based procedures.
+The procedure of \cite{javanmard2013confidence} suffers from severe size distortion.
+The conservative Lasso has a much better coverage rate, sometimes being more than ten percentage points larger for the zero parameter than the competitors.
 This comes from more precise parameter estimates and wider bands.

-When adding heteroskedasticity to Experiment 2a, Table \ref{E2b} shows that the estimation errors of both procedures increase slightly.
-The conservative Lasso remains the most precise one.
-Both procedures produce confidence bands having around the same coverage probability as in the homoskedastic case.
-In fact, the coverage rates are better in the heteroskedastic setting when $\rho=0.9$ for both procedure as the bands become quite a bit wider.
+When adding heteroskedasticity to Experiment 2a, Table \ref{E2b} shows that the estimation errors of all procedures increase slightly.
+The coverage rate of all procedures is roughly unchanged but the bands become wider.

 The results for the very high-dimensional Experiment 3a are found in Table \ref{E3a}.
-When the sample size is $n=100$, the plain Lasso has an estimation error which is 50\% larger than the one for the conservative Lasso.
-Furthermore, the $\chi^2$-test based on the Lasso is so size distorted (the size is 70\%) that its usefulness may be questioned.
-While the conservative Lasso also suffers from size distortion (the size is 32\%) it is still \textit{much} more reliable than the Lasso.
-In terms of power, the $\chi^2$-tests based on the two procedures perform similarly.
+Here GIC performs quite badly (for low values of $n$) for all methods and we thus focus on the results for BIC.
+When the sample size is $n=100$, the plain Lasso has an estimation error which is 50\% larger than the one of the conservative Lasso.
+Furthermore, the $\chi^2$-test based on the Lasso is so size distorted (the size is 76\%) that its usefulness may be questioned.
+While the conservative Lasso also suffers from size distortion (the size is 22\%) it is still \textit{much} more reliable than the Lasso.
+The version of the conservative Lasso lies in between in terms of estimation error and size of the $\chi^2$-test.
+The procedure of \cite{javanmard2013confidence} is severely size distorted when $n=100$ but this gradually improves as the sample size is increased.